20 Kitchen Science Hacks That Actually Work

 Kaboom.com by Pexels

-Peeling garlic is time-consuming and a bit messy, but this method cancels both out.
+Peeling garlic is time-consuming and a bit messy, but this method eliminates both.
 All you need to do is place cloves of garlic inside a jar and put the lid on.
-Then, shake it vigorously, which will cause the garlic skins to separate due to the friction and the movement, leaving you with perfectly shaped garlic.
+Then, shake it vigorously, which will cause the garlic skins to separate due to friction and movement, leaving you with perfectly shaped garlic.

 3. Soften Butter in Minutes Without Melting